 Certifications and Degrees

-Microsoft Certified Professionals are compensated at a much higher rate than non-authorized workers, bringing in close to $85K per year.
-Regarding salaries and education, The Associated Press pays those with an Associate's Degree the most — approximately $119K.
+Cisco Certified Network Associates are compensated at a much higher rate than non-authorized workers, bringing in close to approximately $86K per year.
+Microsoft Certified Professionals also rank high on the pay scale, with expected average earnings of about $85K annually.
+Regarding salaries and education, The Associated Press pays those with an Associate's Degree the most — $119K.

 Benefits and Perks